ftravers/omn1/README.md

 This is an om-next tutorial.
 Please check out the tutorials in sequence.
 They are:

+  init - Baseline
-  tut0 - A basic Hello World app. (done) tut1a - Adding state and reading from that state. (in progress) tut2 - Writing to the state. (in progress)
+  tut0 - A basic Hello World app. tut1a - Adding state and reading from that state. tut1b - Demo query reader aspects.
   (more to come)

 ## Usage